nyxsorcerer/nyxsorcerer.github.io/grimoire.nyxmare.world/Booklists/Books.md

 I decided to read **The Great Gatsby** first, and totally hooked on the story.
 An unrequited love romance, the unexpected event in the end, and I really can relate with **Gatsby** and **Nick's** characters.

-By the way, my decision to choose book is based on [4Chan /lit/ Wiki](https://4chanlit.fandom.com/wiki/Charts).
+By the way, my decision to choose book is usually based on [4Chan /lit/ Wiki](https://4chanlit.fandom.com/wiki/Charts).
 # Future

 ## Fiction